Is a Business Coach Worth It for a Family-Run Business?

 That works fine at Thanksgiving.
 It doesn't work when there's a payroll to make.

-Seven years of working exclusively with family-run businesses means I already know what's in your business before you finish your first sentence.
+I already know what's in your business before you finish your first sentence.
 There's someone making decisions they were never supposed to make.
 There's someone doing the work of three people with the authority of none.
 There's a conversation that needs to happen that everyone's been avoiding for so long it's become part of the culture.
-And there's you — the one who sees all of it, carries most of it, and has been trying to fix it from inside a system that was never built to fix itself.
+And there's you — the one who sees all of it, carries most of it, and has been trying to fix it from inside a situation that was never built to fix itself.
 I don't need the backstory.
 I just need to know how long it's been going on — because that tells me exactly what it's cost you.

 What Keeps Family-Run Business Owners From Getting Help